Love Notes (Janie Fricke album)

-Love Notes is a studio album by American country artist Janie Fricke.
+Love Notes is a studio album by American country music artist Janie Fricke.
 It was released in March 1979 via Columbia Records and contained ten tracks.
 It was the second album released in Fricke's music career and included three singles that charted in both the United States and Canada.
 The album was met with favorable reviews from writers and critics.

 Background and content

 Janie Fricke would eventually have a string of top ten and number one country singles during the 1980s.
 Prior to that, she first signed a recording contract with Columbia Records after working as a background singer in Nashville, Tennessee.
 Her first Columbia single nearly reached the top 20 in 1977 called "What're You Doing Tonight".
 She would continue releasing music during this period including 1979's Love Notes.
 Fricke recorded the album in two sessions between August and December 1978.
 Sessions were held at the Columbia Studio in Nashville and she was produced by Billy Sherrill.
 The album was a collection of ten tracks.
 It included Fricke's self-composed track "River Blue".
 It also included a cover of Ann Cole's "Got My Mojo Working" and a track written by Billy Sherrill called "Let Me Love You Goodbye".